Body Recomposition Macro Calculator

 Can I achieve body recomposition in a calorie deficit?

 Yes, body recomposition is possible in a calorie deficit, especially for beginners or those with higher body fat percentages.
-A slight deficit (10-20% below TDEE) combined with high protein intake and resistance training can encourage fat loss while preserving or even building muscle.
-However, a significant deficit makes muscle gain much harder.
+A slight deficit combined with high protein intake and resistance training encourages fat loss while preserving muscle.

 How long does it take to see results from body recomposition?

-Visible results from body recomposition can vary widely, but most individuals start to notice changes within 8 to 12 weeks of consistent effort.
-Significant changes, such as a noticeable increase in muscle definition and reduction in body fat, often take 6 months to a year or more.
-Consistency in diet and training is key.
+Visible results from body recomposition vary, but most individuals start to notice changes within 8 to 12 weeks of consistent effort.
+Significant changes often take 6 months to a year or more.